Social Work Courses

 SW 304 Social Welfare Policies, Programs, and Issues

 An examination of social welfare policy as a dimension of generalist social work practice.
 Includes a study of contemporary social welfare issues, programs, and legislation.
 Emphasis is placed on issues relating to how social policy impacts human diversity, populations at risk, and social and economic justice in the United States.
 Content on social work values and ethics is interspersed throughout the course.
-Prerequisites: SW 101, 102, 201; 204 (which may be taken concurrently); POLS 247, or consent of the instructor.
+Prerequisites: SW 101, 102, 201 and SW 204 (which may be taken concurrently); POLS 247, or consent of the instructor.
 (S)

 SW 305 Research Methods for Social Work